raverona/lmgtfy-url-generator/README.md

 ### How do I run it?

-`./gradlew bootRun` can be a good way to start
+`./gradlew bootRun` can be a good way to start it locally

 ### How do I contribute?

 This repository is pretty much pointless, but if you really think something should or can be improved fork it and make a pull request

-### What are the next steps?

-It needs implement all available providers and search types and restrict the search type based on the choosen provider